 1. To remove the dummy metal bracket, insert a flat-head screwdriver in the hole of the bracket, push the bracket to release the bracket, and then lift the bracket out from the system.
-2. Insert the optional I/O module (Type-C/HDMI/VGA/DP/Serial) into its slot from the inside of your computer.
-3. Connect the I/O cable to the connector on the system board .
-4. Replace the two (M3X3) screws to secure the optional I/O module to the system.
+2. Insert the optional Serial module into its slot from the inside of your computer.
+3. Connect the Serial module cable to the connector on the system board.
+4. Replace the two (M3X3) screws to secure the optional Serial module to the system.